vazco/uniforms/.github/CONTRIBUTING.md

 npm start
 ```

-it will start the docusaurus in development mode supporting hot reload, so you should see the changes made to the website immediately.
+It will start the docusaurus in development mode supporting hot reload so you should see the changes made to the website immediately.

 ## _Work in progress_ PRs are also welcome